sammyovia/simple_shell/exercises/README.md

-Description for simple shell project.
+Exercises for the simple shell project